Charles River sailboats, Back Bay

 Fenway Park

-Fenway Park, which opened in 1912, is the oldest ballpark in the MLB.
-Seeing a Red Sox game there, especially versus a rival, is one of the most exciting experiences in all of Boston.
-But Fenway is also one of the smallest ballparks, so tickets to a big game can be hard to come by.
-Fortunately, public tours are offered year-round, so fans and non-baseball types alike can learn about the park's colorful history.
-Big-name concerts and other sporting events are held at Fenway throughout the year.
+Fenway Park, which opened in 1912, is the oldest ballpark in major league baseball.
+Seeing a Red Sox game there, especially versus a rival, is truly one of the most Boston experiences you can come by.
+But even if you visit off-season, you can still experience the magic.
+Public tours are offered year-round, so fans and non-baseball types alike can learn about the park's colorful history.
+Big-name concerts and other events are held at Fenway throughout the year.

 STAY